ganesh-7985/ganesh-7985/README.md

 # 💫 About Me:
- I’m currently pursuing B.Tech in Computer Science Engineering (Graduating May 2026) Experienced in MERN stack, Next.js, and scalable web applications Ask me about frontend development, REST APIs, and software testing platforms Reach me at shankarganesh3005@gmail.com
+ I’m currently pursuing B.Tech in Computer Science Engineering (Graduating May 2026) Experienced in MERN stack, Next.js, and scalable web applications Ask me about frontend development, REST APIs, and software testing platforms.

+ Reach me at shankarganesh3005@gmail.com